-Middle-Mile Enhancement - The SCBBO may invest a portion of the BEAD allocation and develop an MOU with Santee Cooper (santeecooper.com) to enhance their existing 1,200-mile fiber optic network so that it can be utilized as a resilient backbone for a series of Rural Resource Networks.
+Middle-Mile Infrastructure - The SCBBO will invest a portion of the BEAD allocation and develop an MOU with Santee Cooper (santeecooper.com) to enhance the 1,200-mile fiber optic network and be utilized as a resilient backbone for a series of Rural Resource Networks.

-Cybersecurity, AI or Quantum Computing - The SCBBO may invest a portion of the BEAD allocation and develop an MOU with the SC Department of Commerce (sccommerce.com) to support and enhance their existing programs related to cyber security and explore potential new opportunities in AI and
+Cybersecurity, AI or Quantum Computing - The SCBBO will invest a portion of the BEAD allocation and develop an MOU with the SC Department of Commerce (sccommerce.com) to support and enhance their existing programs related to cyber security and explore potential new opportunities in AI and Quantum computing.

-Quantum computing.

-Precision Agriculture - The SCBBO may invest a portion of the BEAD allocation and develop an MOU with the SC Department of Agriculture (agriculture.sc.gov) to enhance local broadband infrastructure and support pilot precision agriculture projects for production farms in South Carolina.
+Precision Agriculture - The SCBBO will invest a portion of the BEAD allocation and develop an MOU with the SC Department of Agriculture (agriculture.sc.gov) to enhance local broadband infrastructure and support pilot precision agriculture projects for production farms in South Carolina.

-Telehealth - The SCBBO may invest a portion of the BEAD allocation and develop an MOU with appropriate state agencies so they can develop a program to replace costly medical transport to emergency rooms for routine medical visits with more cost-effective virtual primary care options.
-This MOU will permit the agencies to engage an ISP to cover one-time installation fees, annual monthly cost of residential broadband, appropriate device purchases (if necessary), and any required household training.
+Telehealth - The SCBBO will invest a portion of the BEAD allocation and develop an MOU with appropriate state agencies so that they can develop a program to replace costly medical transport to emergency rooms for routine medical visits with more cost-effective virtual primary care options.
+This MOU will permit the agencies to engage an ISP to cover installation, annual monthly cost of residential broadband, appropriate device purchases (if necessary), and any required household training.
 This program will be limited to high-need families and vulnerable populations.

-K-12 - The SCBBO may invest a portion of the BEAD allocation and develop an MOU with appropriate state agencies so they can develop a program to upfit a high-need residential home to support K-12 educational achievement.
-This MOU will permit the agencies to engage an ISP to cover one-time installation fees, annual monthly cost of residential broadband, appropriate device purchases (if necessary), and any required household training.
+K-12 - The SCBBO will invest a portion of the BEAD allocation and develop an MOU with appropriate state agencies so that they can develop a program to upfit a high-need residential home to support K-12 educational achievement.
+This MOU will permit the agencies to engage an ISP to cover installation, annual monthly cost of residential broadband, appropriate device purchases (if necessary), and any required household training.
 This program will be limited to high-need families and vulnerable populations.